reconbug/dotfiles-3/README.md

 ### Why are there Node deps here?

-I decided the value of commitlint & husky was greater than not including these dev deps.
+I decided the value of [commitlint](https://commitlint.js.org/#/) & [husky](https://typicode.github.io/husky/#/) was greater than not including these dev deps.
 Not only this, but dogfooding `asdf` for dev deps makes this less of an issue.

+After clone, run `asdf install`, then `npm i` and you're good to go :)

 ## License